Krishhh25/Project/README.md

 HTML, CSS, JavaScript, Node.js, Express, PostgreSQL (hosted on Supabase), Render, GitHub.

 What I learned while building this
-Building this feedback system was a massive reality check on how much actually goes into making a "simple" website work.
-Here’s a breakdown of what I picked up:
+Building this feedback system was how much actually goes into making a "simple" website work.
+Here’s a breakdown of what I learnt:

 1. The Full-Stack Flow
 I learned how the frontend (GitHub Pages), the backend (Node/Express on Render), and the database (Supabase) all communicate with each other.
 Setting up the API routes to fetch and send data was a bit difficult.